 How to become a good listener?

-How can you develop speaking skills?
+How do you develop speaking skills?

 The fifth thing is commitment.
-I've seen, the only billion dollar start-ups that we find at Angel Kings are companies where the founders absolutely one-hundred percent all in.
+The only billion dollar start-ups that we find at Angel Kings are companies where the founders absolutely one-hundred percent all in.
 You can never invest in somebody, or work with somebody, unless you feel like their just as equally invested in that product, or that service, as you are.
 I want to tell you more about investing.
 I want to help you, too find the next billion dollar start-ups.
 Go to angelkings.com/invest to learn more.
 My name is Ross Blankenship, I'm the founder of Angel King's, and I look forward to helping you someday too.
 Good luck, and god speed.
 If you want to invest in America's next top start-ups and future IPO's go to angelkings.com/invest and reserve your spot today.